Sept. 16, 2007

 Jessica Glover led the Tigers with 10 kills while senior Whitney Jacob was the most efficient hitter, finishing with six kills on 19 attempts with two errors for a .211 attack percentage.
 Jacob also had another big blocking match, finished with two solo blocks and five assists for seven total blocks.
 The effort comes on the back of a nine-block showing at South Carolina on Friday.

-led the team with 13, followed by Liz Crouch
+Jelena Sekulic led the team with 13, followed by Liz Crouch with nine.

 In the first game, Auburn tied the game at 4-4, but Florida went on a 10-point run the Tigers could not recover from as the Gators led 14-4 before Auburn scored another point.